Manchester Distance Access Scheme 2022

 - select a University of Manchester MDAS course as your 'Firm' choice;

-- be available to complete online work from 7 June to 22 July 2021.
+- be available to complete online work from June to the beginning of August 2022.

 Postcode target areas